 Douglas Partners cannot be held responsible for interpretations or conclusions made by others which are not otherwise supported by a statement, interpretation, outcome or conclusion provided in this report.
 In preparing this report Douglas Partners has necessarily relied upon information provided by the client and/or their agents.

 We trust the above information meets your present requirements.

 Yours faithfully,

 Douglas Partners Pty Ltd

 Reviewed by

-G W McIntosh
+Peter Oitmaa Senior Associate for G W McIntosh